Exclusive: Russia to OPEC: deeper oil cuts won't work

 He said there was no point in cutting until after everyone understood how sharply demand could fall.

 “We cannot fight a falling demand situation when there is no clarity about where the bottom (of demand) is,” Sorokin said.
-He attends all joint meetings with OPEC with his boss Alexander Novak and gave Reuters his first interview since last week’s meeting.
+He attends all joint meetings with OPEC together with his boss Alexander Novak and gave Reuters his first interview since last week’s meeting.

 “It is very easy to get caught in a circle when, by cutting once, you get into an even... worse situation in say two weeks: oil prices would shortly bounce back before falling again as demand continued to fall.”